“If a huge skull and crossbones were suspended above the insecticide department

-Fleas can detect wavelengths between 300 and 600 nanometers (nm), but are most receptive to wavelengths between 500 and 530 nm, a green-yellow colored light.
+Fleas can can jump 8 inches (hundreds of times their height) and detect wavelengths between 300 and 600 nanometers (nm), but are most receptive to wavelengths between 500 and 530 nm, a green-yellow colored light.
 Commercial lighted flea traps fitted with a green-yellow filter will attract twice as many fleas as a standard/LED bulb.
 Also, fleas are most attracted to lights that are briefly turned off (10 minutes on, 5 seconds off): most fleas move only a short distance toward an uninterrupted light.
 Fleas jump once the light is turned off or blocked: they interpret the break as a host walking in front of the light, and they move toward the perceived shadow, as the light going off simulates a moving a host.
 Thus, flea traps are more effective at night, and traps employing intermittent light consistently capture nearly eight times more fleas than a light that is continuously on.

 George: eyes as an ocean, that reflect dreams